WPChill/EverlightBox/README.txt

 Yes!
 Fork the project from [EverlightBox Github](https://github.com/GreenTreeLabs/EverlightBox) repository.
 If you're not familiar with Git you may write on the [Gitter channel](https://gitter.im/EverlightBox/Features).

+= I love this plugin!
+Can I send a donation? =

+Well... by accident, I have a [wish list](http://amzn.eu/5SP6qpj) on Amazon :)

 == Screenshots ==